kapilanramesh/StatefileStorage-1-Phase2/README.md

 🔹 Important

 All team members working on the EC2 project must have the same backend config so they all share the same state.
+So 1stly execute that before coming to phase 2,3.

 No need to copy the backend repo into this repo — Terraform just connects remotely to the S3 bucket + DynamoDB table.